 It can be installed vertically or horizontally.
 Strictly, it should be installed 6 feet next to the valve causing the noise.

-Before you shut off the main water supply, there was already some water flowing in the pipes.
-Thus, you should drain this water to prevent it from spilling onto the ground.
+• Step 2: Drain the Pipes – Before you shut off the main water supply, some water was already flowing into the pipes.
+Thus, drain this water to prevent it from spilling onto the ground.
+Turn on the sink tap and wait until all the water has drained.

-Install the water hammer arrestor at the point where you disconnected the supply line.
+• Step 4: Reconnect the Supply Line to the Harmer Arrestor – Install the water hammer arrestor at the point where you disconnected the supply line.
 You are free to install the water harmer arrestor depending on the orientation of the supply line.

-Afterward, use a wrench to tighten the harmer arrestor at 45 degrees.
+• Step 5: Use a Wrench to Tighten – Afterward, use a wrench to tighten the harmer arrestor at 45 degrees.
 Rotate the harmer arrestor until it is tight to prevent leakages.
+Do the same with the other opening of the arrestor.

+• Step 6: Turn on the Water Supply – Before using the dishwasher, check if you have tightly reconnected the water system.
 Hence, turn on the main water supply and the tap connected to the dishwasher supply line.

 If you had made the connection correctly, you shouldn’t be leakages.
 In case of any, you can use the wrench to tighten the pipe connections.